muellerberndt/rektosaurus/README.md

 # Rektosaurus

-A test suite to check for client-side script injection via NFTs.
+A test suite to check for client-side script injection on websites that display NFTs.

 ## Overview